WebOfTrustInfo/rwot10-buenosaires/README.md

 ## Topics & Advance Readings

 Though RWOT10 was cancelled, you can still find papers in our [Topics & Advance Readings directory](topics-and-advance-readings) on interesting subjects.
+Read them over, consider what people are concerned about right now in the field, and think about whether you'd like to advance these topics at RWOT11.

 ## Topical Listing of Topcs & Advance Readings